52 Paleo Game Day Food Ideas to Feed a Crowd

 Image via Unbound Wellness

-With ultra thin and crispy tostones as the “bun,” these little bites get loaded with a mini burger patty, creamy avocado, and greens.
-To make it more Bulletproof, use pastured ground beef, and just use arugula and avocado to top.
+With ultra thin and crispy tostones as the “bun,” these little bites get loaded with a mini burger patty, creamy avocado and greens.
+To make it more Bulletproof, use pasture-raised ground beef, and just use arugula and avocado to top.

 Image via Meatified

 No grain-filled tortillas here.
-Instead, these little taquitos use a shell made from plantain and mashed yucca, then stuff it with spiced chicken.
-To make this recipe more Bulletproof, don’t make any substitutions — just avoid eating garlic and onions too often.
+Instead, these little taquitos use a shell made from plantain and mashed yucca.
+Then, they’re stuffed with spiced chicken.
+To make this recipe more Bulletproof, enjoy this recipe as written — just avoid eating garlic and onions too often.

 Image via Unbound Wellness

 Take chicken nuggets to a whole new level with this easy recipe.
-With grated sweet potato, ground chicken, and spices, you just need to mix and bake for savory, poppable game day food.
-Make it more Bulletproof and use pastured chicken, and only enjoy garlic and onions once in a while.
+With grated sweet potato, ground chicken and spices, you just need to mix and bake for savory, poppable game day food.
+Make it more Bulletproof and use pasture-raised chicken, and only enjoy garlic and onions once in a while.